 Our Curriculum: a rationale

-Our curriculum is designed to provide a challenging, rigorous, engaging and broad experience for able and ambitious students.
+Our curriculum is designed to provide a challenging, rigorous, engaging broad and rich experience for able and ambitious students.
 Our drive is towards the highest possible quality of education provision for all learners in our school community.
 All students, regardless of need, gender, ethnicity and background, are guided to challenge themselves and achieve their full potential.
 We expect students to be independent thinkers, emotionally resilient, empathetic, reflective, well-behaved and socially responsible.
 Our curriculum aims to ensure that they are prepared to make a constructive contribution to society as a result of the experiences they encounter, and the example set by others.

 Knowledge and understanding

-At the heart of our curriculum is the core principle that progress is based on what students know and understand.
-The National Curriculum is used as a starting block at Key Stage 3, as are exam specifications at GCSE and A-level, but departments are free to build on and extend these in any ways that they see fit to ensure maximum progress.
-Curriculum coherence comes from linking a knowledge-based curriculum to the acquisition of skills.
+Curriculum coherence therefore comes from linking a knowledge-based curriculum to the acquisition of skills.
 Our aim is for students to know more, remember more and apply their learning to new contexts.
 In designing our curriculum, we have ensured that our departmental leaders have identified the body of knowledge and skills that they want their students to master by the end of each Key Stage.
-This thinking has helped to form the Departmental Standards in each subject at Key Stage 3, which shows students how they can make progress from Standard 1 to a maximum of Standard 6.
-Through mid- and end- of year assessments we track students’ performance and progress against these Standards.
-Low stakes and more formal assessment as a routine part of learning ensures that information is retained and persistently re-enforced through recall and reinforcement.
+This thinking has helped to form the Departmental Standards in each subject at Key Stage 3, which show students how they can make progress from Standard 1 to a maximum of Standard 6.

 Sequencing